omgnetwork/optimism/packages/omgx/gas-price-oracle/README.md

 * `L1ETHBalance`: The ETH balances of all accounts
 * `L1ETHCostFee`: The ETH fees that we pay to maintain the Layer 2 since the gas oracle service starts

 The service also fetches the L2 gas fees collected by us based on the `gasUsage * gasPrice` and increased L2 block numbers in each polling interval.
-We also calulate the average gas usage per block, so we can estimate the gas price.
+We also calculate the average gas usage per block, so we can estimate the gas price.

 * `L2ETHCollectFee`: The ETH fees that we collect from the Layer 2 transactions.
   $$